google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 Clearly, the picture element and srcset combination can become quite verbose.
-It may also be hard to manually adjust breakpoints for multiple picture elements in the same document – but both these problems can be reduced via workflow automation and templating..
+It may also be hard to manually adjust breakpoints for multiple picture elements in the same document &ndash; but both these problems can be reduced via workflow automation and templating..

 ## Using JavaScript for image handling